Xavier595/2ndTask-PlazasMoyanoJavier/Example/README.md

 ```
 git revert <commit-id>
 ```
+* Initially, the revert failed due to uncommitted local changes.
+The command git restore . was used to clean the workspace, followed by git revert <commit-id> which then executed successfully.

 ![Revert – part 1](o.png)

+* This screenshot illustrates the state of the code before the revert.
 ![Revert – part 2](o1.png)

+* The default text editor opened automatically to confirm the commit message for the revert.
 ![Revert – part 3](o2.png)

+* The final verification in NetBeans shows that the array is back to its static initialization and the sorting logic has been removed by the revert operation.

 ![Revert – part 4](o3.png)

 ## p) Push to remote